-Why People Living with Dementia Heal Better in a Familiar Environment
+Why People Living with Dementia Do Better With Care at Home

 There really is no place like home for the more than six million Americans living with dementia.
 These individuals face memory loss and other cognitive barriers that are severe enough to interfere with daily life, both in familiar and unfamiliar environments.
 This is why a trip to the hospital can turn someone living with dementia’s world upside down, often leading to delirium, functional decline, and distress.

 Comprehensive home-based care models, like Contessa’s, offer many advantages for people living with dementia.
-Being in a familiar environment surrounded by familiar faces are major benefits.
-At home, a patient’s support system is more inherent, and they are more likely to assist in preparing food, supporting activities of daily living and using remote patient monitoring devices.
+Being in a familiar environment surrounded by familiar faces is a major benefit.
+At home, a patient’s support system is more inherent, and they are more likely to be able to participate in their own care.

-Hardly anyone enjoys a hospital stay, even less so when you’re unclear about where you are, who you’re with or why you’re there.
-For people living with dementia, going to the emergency department, or anticipating an extended hospital stays can be confusing and scary.
+Hardly anyone enjoys medical care in a hospital or skilled nursing facility, even less so when you’re unclear about where you are, who you’re with or why you’re there.
+For people living with dementia, anticipating an extended stay in a healthcare setting can be confusing and scary.
 Their home, a place of comfort and familiarity, is a simple solution to a complex issue in healthcare.